awsdocs/aws-cpp-developer-guide/doc_source/examples-cloudwatch-create-alarms.rst

 ########################

 .. meta::
-   :description: How to create, list, and delete alarms in Amazon CloudWatch using the AWS SDK for
+   :description: How to manage alarms in Amazon CloudWatch using the AWS SDK for C++
-                 C++
-   :keywords: create alarm, delete alarm, list alarms, metric alarms, example code
+   :keywords: cloudwatch alarms

 .. include:: includes/examples-note.txt